President Of The Philippines Holds A Meeting With Vingroup Chairman In Hanoi

-(MENAFN- Media OutReach Newswire) mo-p1 mo-grey" lang="en"> HANOI, VIETNAM - Media OutReach Newswire - 30 January 2024 - As part of his state visit to Vietnam, President Ferdinand Marcos Jr. of the Philippines held a private meeting with Vingroup Chairman Pham Nhat Vuong and the group's senior executives in Hanoi.
+(MENAFN- Media OutReach Newswire) HANOI, VIETNAM - Media OutReach Newswire - 30 January 2024 - As part of his state visit to Vietnam, President Ferdinand Marcos Jr. of the Philippines held a private meeting with Vingroup Chairman Pham Nhat Vuong and the group's senior executives in Hanoi.

 The meeting was attended by a high-level delegation from the Philippines, including Secretary of Foreign Affairs Enrique A. Manalo, Secretary of Trade and Industry Alfredo E. Pascual, Secretary of Agriculture Francisco T. Laurel, leaders of several government agencies and major Philippine companies.